operand/agency/README.md

 # API Overview

-`everything` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) intended for use in systems that may equally mix AI, humans, and traditional computing systems.
+`everything` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) intended for integrating AI, human, and traditional computing systems.

 In `everything`, all entities are represented as instances of the class `Operator`.
 This includes all humans, software, or AI agents.

-The `Operator` class can be thought of as a base class similar to "Object" in many object-oriented languages.
-All `Operator`'s may expose "actions" which can be invoked by other `Operator`'s, by simply defining instance methods on the class.
+The `Operator` class is a base class similar to "Object" in many object-oriented languages.
+All operators may expose "actions" which can be invoked by other operators, by simply defining instance methods on the class.

-A `Space` is itself a subclass of `Operator` and is used to group multiple `Operator`'s together and facilitate communication among them.
+A `Space` is a subclass of `Operator` and is used to group multiple operators together.

 A `Space` can be thought of as both a collection of `Operator`'s and a "router" for their communication.
 An `Operator` cannot communicate with others until it